Can we use a drone in Japan?

 However, even if they don’t show on the map, certain resorts such as Kandatsu Kogen, SkiJam Katsuyama, Charmant Hiuchi, Onze, Rusutsu, Hirafu, Furano and Niseko have banned the use of drone Japanese ski resorts outright and others are considering bans as well.
 At some resorts such as Takatsue, they are allowed but only in a restricted zone.
 Norikura bans drone flights during business hours, meaning no use while the lifts are running.
 Jigokudani Monkey Park has also banned the use of drones.
 So you’ll need to double check with the ski patrol and/or tourist office at the resort you’ll be skiing if you are free to do so, or if it’s possible to fly your drone with permission (such as at Grandeco, Arai, Maiko or Hakuba Iwatake – see video below).

 Before you even get on the plane to Japan it would be wise to send your hotel or travel agent an email and see if they are aware of drone regulations.
-For example, Madarao Kogen did allow drone flights, but it’s always best to check ahead in case rules have changed.
+For example, Madarao Kogen did allow drone flights, but now doesn’t.
+Hence it’s always best to check ahead in case rules have changed.
 If you head out into the rural areas of Nagano beyond the ski resorts and do some flights around lightly populated areas or untouched nature you should not have a problem.

 Drone flight (with permission) at Hakuba Iwatake